Orlando International Airport: Civil years

 Emirates operated its very first flight to the airport using an Airbus A380.
 This flight is regularly operated using the Boeing 777.

 In March 2015, Emirates announced that they would begin daily service to the airport from Dubai International Airport beginning September 1, 2015.
 The airport had tried to attract Emirates for five years before the service was announced.
 Orlando International was the first airport in Florida served by Emirates.
 The airline expects three major markets for the flights: leisure and corporate travelers along with locals of Asian heritage traveling to Asia, which is well-served by the airline.
 Greater Orlando Aviation Association Chair Frank Kruppenbacher called the new service "without question the biggest, most significant move forward for our airport" and estimates that the local economic impact of the new service will be up to $100 million annually.
 The inaugural flight was made with an Airbus A380.
 Regularly scheduled flights operate with Boeing 777-300ERs.
 Gate 90 was updated in the summer of 2018 with 3 jetways to be able to properly handle the A380, 3 years after the airplane first arrived at Orlando, docking at Gate 84.

 In May 2016, the airport launched its own radio station, FlyMCO 105.1 HD2, a subchannel of WOMX-FM.
 FlyMCO 105.1 HD2 provides access to airport information, local weather, and music.

 In 2017, the airport reached 44.6 million passengers, surpassing Miami International Airport to become the busiest airport in the state of Florida.

 The Orlando International Airport Intermodal Terminal, which was partially funded by the Florida Department of Transportation, opened in November 2017 and is connected to the Terminal A/B complex by Terminal Link, an automated people mover.
 The $684 million station included a new 2,500 space parking garage (which would also be the parking garage for Terminal C), and the Orlando station for the Brightline higher speed regional rail service to South Florida which began service in 2023.
 The station reused some of the plans of the Orlando Airport station of the now defunct Florida High Speed Rail project.

 In May 2015, the Board of the Greater Orlando Aviation Authority voted unanimously to approve construction of the $1.8 billion South Terminal Complex.
 Construction of the first phase of the South Terminal Complex, Terminal C, began in 2017.
 Terminal C opened on September 19, 2022, with 20 gates.
 Terminal C is connected to the Orlando International Airport Intermodal Terminal, which provides a connection to Terminals A/B via the Terminal Link people mover.

+On May 2, 2026, Spirit Airlines, an operating base at Orlando International Airport, ceased all operations.